 Australia's Aboriginal culture is one of the oldest on the planet, and the best way to experience it – expressed through song and dance, sport, film, art, fashion and food – is at one of the many festivals held around the country each year.
 More than just a celebration, they are important community events where ancient stories and traditions are handed down to youngsters, as well as a time to come together and have fun.
 Everyone's welcome to join in.

 Experience Australia's beautiful Aboriginal culture

-Football is serious business in the Tiwi Islands, birthplace of some of Australia's most famous AFL (Australian Football League, or Aussie rules) players.
-These two tiny islands, a 20 minute flight or two hour ferry trip from Darwin in the Northern Territory, are home to just 2700 people but eight Aussie rules teams, and Grand Final Day (usually the second-last Sunday in March) is the biggest day of the year.
+Football is serious business in the Tiwi Islands, the birthplace of some of Australia's most famous AFL (Australian Football League, or Aussie rules) players.
+These two tiny islands, a 20-minute flight or two-hour ferry trip from Darwin in the Northern Territory, are home to just 2,700 people but eight Aussie rules teams, and Grand Final Day (usually the second-last Sunday in March) is the biggest day of the year.
 Much more than just a rollicking good sports match, it's an enormous gathering that has family members returning from all over Australia to cheer on their teams.
-The event coincides with the annual Tiwi Art Sale, a great chance to buy globally sought after art and crafts, including distinctive wooden sculptures, made by the local Aboriginal community.
+The event coincides with the annual Tiwi Art Sale, a great chance to buy globally sought-after art and crafts, including distinctive wooden sculptures, made by the local Aboriginal community.